 Like any other technology, React has its cons.

 - Incompleteness – React provides only the View part of the MVC model.
 Because of that, you have to rely on other technologies, too.
-However, it allows developers to have almost full independence and thanks to that, every project might be different from each other.
+However, it allows developers to have almost full independence and thanks to that, every project might be different from the other.

 4. What can I build with React?

 React.js allows you to build great digital products and interfaces like:

 React developers can integrate it with any backend, so it’s a great fit to almost any web app, especially if you plan to build large and complex apps.